materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## app.py

-This is a function that is actually called.
+This is a function that is actually called when building the docker image.

+The handling of the web application is realized by flask which is a python libarary.
+Understanding this part requires profound knowledge on html and CSS.
+The build up of the webpage is not part of this tutorial.

+We start with importing the main libraries

 ```python
 import json